 ‘Dogfight Sonnet’ and Other Poetry by Julia Gordon-Bramer The Society January 25, 2013 Poetry Dogfight Sonnet Demon snarl curdles into a roar doubled with the counter-howl of defense.
 Darkened winter street was quiet before that tired walker’s leash-beast lost its sense.
 The guard dog growls, holds his ground upon sight; quivering mutt against great yellow Lab.
 The hoarse barking claws at a hard black night.
 Stop!
 Stay!
 Weak human tongues feebly grab air begging our terrible monsters, reminding us of animal within.
 Our trusted friends become devil dancers; a savage terror has become our kin.
 We want to believe, what is kind can’t kill, knowing this moment, if allowed, it will.
 The Plagiarist’s Guile Would you, if you could, Sweet Thief?
 You’ve tried already to be me.
 Taken my thoughts, letters, stories, sworn to the soonest moon that my life was yours.
 But in your prevaricate afterglow, it is enough for me that we both know.
 Class Reunion We all begin as the Tarot’s Fool; dance the journey into self, into yearning our imaginary lack, romance syncopated with ambition’s burning.
 Then, fear the pulse might be all we can trust.
 Isn’t it funny how we circle ‘round: Learn that what we leave might not have left us.
 These prodigal shoots from a shared root’s ground stay connected yet apart; single tears together form rivers smoothing rough-edged stones that roll playfully forever.
 Here is merely measurement, and distance wedged against bliss.
 We reside elsewhere, always changeless—dancing better every day.
 Julia Gordon-Bramer an award-winning poet, memoirist, fiction writer, and professor of Humanities and Creative Writing at Lindenwood University.
 Additionally, I am an accomplished scholar of Sylvia Plath.
 Recent publications include: Plath Profiles, All Rights Reserved, and the Arkansas Review Journal of Delta Studies.
 These poems are among the entries for the Society of Classical Poets’ 2012 Poetry Competition.
-Views expressed by individual poets and writers on this website and by commenters do not represent the views of the entire Society.
-The comments section on regular posts is meant to be a place for civil and fruitful discussion.
-Pseudonyms are discouraged.
-The individual poet or writer featured in a post has the ability to remove any or all comments by emailing submissions@ classicalpoets.org with the details and under the subject title “Remove Comment.”
+NOTE: The Society considers this page, where your poetry resides, to be your residence as well, where you may invite family, friends, and others to visit.
+Feel free to treat this page as your home and remove anyone here who disrespects you.
+Simply send an email to email@example.com.
+Put “Remove Comment” in the subject line and list which comments you would like removed.
+The Society does not endorse any views expressed in individual poems or comments and reserves the right to remove any comments to maintain the decorum of this website and the integrity of the Society.
+Please see our Comments Policy here.
 Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on WhatsApp (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Pinterest (Opens in new window) Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website Notify me of follow-up comments by email.
 Notify me of new posts by email.
 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.